 The province-level administrative region of China “Tibet” is located in the southwestern part of the country.
 It is formally called the Tibetan (Chinese: Xizang) Autonomous Region (TAR).
-According to history, it has governed itself at sometime as an independent state and at other times has had various levels of association with China.
-Apart from of China’s participation in Tibetan associations, Tibet’s internal government was for centuries a theocracy (state governed by religious leaders), under the leadership of Buddhist lamas, or monks.
-In 1959 the Dalai Lama (spiritual leader of Tibetan Buddhism and at that time the head of Tibet’s internal government) was exile from m the Tibet.
+According to history, it has governed itself for some time as an independent state and at other times has had various levels of association with China.
+Apart from China’s participation in Tibetan associations, Tibet’s internal government was for centuries a theocracy (state governed by religious leaders), under the leadership of Buddhist lamas, or monks.
+In 1959 the Dalai Lama (spiritual leader of Tibetan Buddhism and at that time the head of Tibet’s internal government) was exiled from m Tibet.
 Along with his assistants, the Dalai Lama fled to India during a Tibetan revolt against Chinese control in the region.
-Then, China took absolute control on Tibet and set up a sympathetic Tibetan ruler.
-In 1965 China replaced the theocracy in Tibet and establish Communist administration.
+Then, China took absolute control of Tibet and set up a sympathetic Tibetan ruler.
+In 1965 China replaced the theocracy in Tibet and establish the Communist administration.

-Tibet has had a golden history of 1,200 years, but the original inhabitants of here appeared as early as in the Paleolithic Age.
-Traditionally, Tibetans are not the only inhabit in Tibet, they also disperse over other provinces of Qinghai, Sichuan, Gansu and Yunnan among others.
-People believed that the Tibetans can be divided into three regions with different dialects, namely U-Tsang, Kham and Amdo.
-U-Tsang covers most areas of Tibet now, including Lhasa, Shigatse, Shannan, Nyingchi, Ngari and part of Chamdo.
+Tibet has had a golden history of 1,200 years, but the original inhabitants here appeared as early as the Paleolithic Age.
+Traditionally, Tibetans are not the only inhabitants of Tibet, they also disperse over other provinces of Qinghai, Sichuan, Gansu, and Yunnan among others.
+People believed that the Tibetans can be divided into three regions with different dialects, namely U-Tsang, Kham, and Amdo.
+U-Tsang covers most areas of Tibet now, including Lhasa, Shigatse, Shannan, Nyingchi, Ngari, and part of Chamdo.
 Dalai Lama and Panchen Lama manage the Usang and Tsang respectively.
-Normally Usang has its centre at Lhasa and includes Shannan, Nyingchi, part of Chamdo and their circumjacent areas while Tsang points to the whole regions of Shigatse and has its centre at Tashilhunpo Monastery.
-Kham refers to the east Chamdo region of Tibet and other Tibetan Autonomous Prefectures of Garze (Sichuan), Deqen (Yunnan) and Yushu (Qinghai).
-Amdo refers to Nakchu of Tibet and other large Tibetan areas of Qingahai, Gansu and Sichuan.
+Normally Usang has its center at Lhasa and includes Shannan, Nyingchi, part of Chamdo and their circumjacent areas while Tsang points to the whole regions of Shigatse and has its center at Tashilhunpo Monastery.
+Kham refers to the east Chamdo region of Tibet and other Tibetan Autonomous Prefectures of Garze (Sichuan), Deqen (Yunnan), and Yushu (Qinghai).
+Amdo refers to Nakchu of Tibet and other large Tibetan areas of Qinghai, Gansu, and Sichuan.

 1. The Tsanpo's Period